eslint/eslint/docs/user-guide/command-line-interface.md

 eslint [options] file.js [file.js] [dir]

 Basic configuration:
   --no-eslintrc                   Disable use of configuration from .eslintrc.*
-  -c, --config path::String      Use this configuration, overriding .eslintrc.* config options if present --env [String]                 Specify environments --ext [String]                 Specify JavaScript file extensions - default: .js --global [String]              Define global variables --parser String                Specify the parser to be used --parser-options Object        Specify parser options --resolve-plugins-relative-to path::String  A folder where plugins should be resolved from, CWD by default
+  -c, --config path::String       Use this configuration, overriding .eslintrc.* config options if present --env [String]                  Specify environments --ext [String]                  Specify JavaScript file extensions --global [String]               Define global variables --parser String                 Specify the parser to be used --parser-options Object         Specify parser options --resolve-plugins-relative-to path::String  A folder where plugins should be resolved from, CWD by default

 Specifying rules and plugins:
-  --rulesdir [path::String]      Use additional rules from this directory --plugin [String]              Specify plugins --rule Object                  Specify rules
+  --plugin [String]               Specify plugins --rule Object                   Specify rules --rulesdir [path::String]       Load additional rules from this directory.
+Deprecated: Use rules from plugins

 Fixing problems:
   --fix                           Automatically fix problems --fix-dry-run                   Automatically fix problems without saving the changes to the file system --fix-type Array                Specify the types of fixes to apply (directive, problem, suggestion, layout)

 Ignoring files:
   --ignore-path path::String      Specify path of ignore file --no-ignore                     Disable use of ignore files and patterns --ignore-pattern [String]       Pattern of files to ignore (in addition to those in .eslintignore)

 Using stdin:
   --stdin                         Lint code provided on <STDIN> - default: false --stdin-filename String         Specify filename to process STDIN as

 Handling warnings:
   --quiet                         Report errors only - default: false --max-warnings Int              Number of warnings to trigger nonzero exit code - default: -1

 Output:
   -o, --output-file path::String  Specify file to write report to -f, --format String             Use a specific output format - default: stylish --color, --no-color             Force enabling/disabling of color

 Inline configuration comments:
   --no-inline-config              Prevent comments from changing config or rules --report-unused-disable-directives  Adds reported errors for unused eslint-disable directives

 Caching:
   --cache                         Only check changed files - default: false --cache-file path::String       Path to the cache file.
-Deprecated: use --cache-location - default: .eslintcache --cache-location path::String  Path to the cache file or directory --cache-strategy String        Strategy to use for detecting changed files - either: metadata or content - default: metadata
+Deprecated: use --cache-location - default: .eslintcache --cache-location path::String   Path to the cache file or directory --cache-strategy String         Strategy to use for detecting changed files in the cache - either: metadata or content - default: metadata

 Miscellaneous:
-  --init                         Run config initialization wizard - default: false --env-info                     Output execution environment information - default: false --no-error-on-unmatched-pattern  Prevent errors when pattern is unmatched - default: false --exit-on-fatal-error          Exit with exit code 2 in case of fatal error - default: false --debug                        Output debugging information -h, --help                     Show help
+  --init                          Run config initialization wizard - default: false --env-info                      Output execution environment information - default: false --no-error-on-unmatched-pattern  Prevent errors when pattern is unmatched --exit-on-fatal-error           Exit with exit code 2 in case of fatal error - default: false --debug                         Output debugging information -h, --help                      Show help
   -v, --version                   Output the version number --print-config path::String     Print the configuration for the given file
 ```

 Options that accept array values can be specified by repeating the option or with a comma-delimited list (other than `--ignore-pattern` which does not allow the second style).